 Are Instant Hot Water Systems Worth It?

-The primary benefit of instant hot water is that they only heat water as you need it.
-This is as opposed to a storage tank water heater where water is heated and stored until you want to use it.
+The primary benefit of an instant hot water system is that it only heats water as you need it.
+Compare this to storage tank systems that continuously work to heat water and maintain its desired temperature, even when you don’t need it.
 You heat the entire tank, regardless of whether you use it or not.
+This adds to your overall running costs.

-Generally speaking, it is more cost effective and energy efficient to opt for a natural gas power source.
+Generally speaking, it is more cost-effective, environmentally friendly and energy efficient to choose instant gas hot water as your energy source.
 However, whenever natural gas is not available, electric instant hot water is the alternative.

 What Size Do I Need?

-Unlike traditional water heaters, instant hot water systems are tankless!
-This means there isn’t a size in particular that will suit your home’s needs.
+Unlike traditional water heaters, continuous flow hot water systems are tankless!
+This means there is no particular size specifically designed to suit your home’s needs.
 Rather, you need to look for a flow rate that will meet your water demands.
-Flow rate is the amount of water in litres that the system can heat and deliver per minute.
+Flow rate is the amount of water in litres that the continuous flow hot water system can heat and deliver per minute.

-You will find flow rates between 10 to 32 litres per minute typically.
+You will find flow rates typically range between 10 to 32 litres per minute.
 When selecting a flow rate, you can’t just look at the number of bathrooms and people in your home.
-There are a few other things you need to consider:
+You will also need to consider:

 - How many people take showers at the same time?